epolyach/Dynamic_GraphTransformer_RL/README.md

 4. **REINFORCE Update**: Update policy using cost-based advantages
 5. **Validation**: Test on held-out instances with greedy selection

+## 🧭 Greedy decoding and the rollout baseline (summary and implementation details)

+There are two distinct “greedy” concepts in this codebase.
+They serve different purposes and behave differently during training:

+- GT-Greedy model (a deterministic baseline): implemented in src/models/greedy_gt.py, used for evaluation and comparisons only.
+It never receives RL updates and therefore does not “improve” during training.
+- Greedy rollout baseline (used inside RL training): implemented in src/training/rollout_baseline.py.
+It is a frozen copy of the current RL policy used to compute per-instance baseline costs via greedy decoding; it is periodically replaced by the current policy when the policy is statistically better.
+This baseline typically “improves” during training because it tracks a better policy over time.

+What the GT-Greedy model is (and why it does not improve)
+- File: src/models/greedy_gt.py (class GraphTransformerGreedy)
+- Behavior: builds node embeddings with a Transformer encoder and selects the next node strictly by argmax over attention scores with capacity/feasibility masking.
+It returns zero log-probabilities and zero entropies.
+- Training: the advanced trainer explicitly disables the optimizer for model_name == 'GT-Greedy' (see src/training/advanced_trainer.py).
+No REINFORCE step is performed, so the model serves as a static, deterministic baseline.
+It is expected and correct that GT-Greedy does not improve across epochs.

+What the greedy rollout baseline is (and why it improves)
+- File: src/training/rollout_baseline.py (class RolloutBaseline)
+- Purpose: reduce variance in REINFORCE by providing per-instance baseline costs that reflect a competitive policy.
+- How it works:
+  1) Initialization: deep-copies the current RL policy (baseline model), freezes it, and computes greedy costs on a fixed evaluation dataset; stores mean cost and per-instance values.
+  2) Per-batch baseline during training: for each training batch, evaluates the frozen baseline model greedily to obtain per-instance baseline costs (normalized by number of customers).
+These costs are used to compute advantages.
+  3) Periodic update: at configurable frequency, deep-copies the current policy and computes its greedy costs on the same fixed eval set.
+If the candidate mean < current baseline mean, it updates the baseline.
+If significance_test is enabled, a paired t-test is used to require statistically significant improvement.
+- Configuration (see configs/default.yaml → baseline):
+  - baseline.type: 'rollout' (otherwise a simple mean baseline is used)
+  - baseline.eval_batches: number of fixed seeded batches for the eval set
+  - baseline.greedy_temperature: temperature for greedy evaluation
+  - baseline.update.enabled / frequency / significance_test / p_value
+- Integration in the trainer (src/training/advanced_trainer.py):
+  - Baseline is created only for RL models (model_name != 'GT-Greedy').
+  - advantages = baseline_costs − costs; policy_loss = −(advantages · logp).
+This is equivalent to (cost − baseline) · logp, i.e., minimizing expected cost.
+  - baseline.epoch_callback(model, epoch) is invoked to perform the periodic update check.
+- Why it improves: because the baseline model is replaced by the current policy once the policy is better on a fixed eval set, its mean cost drops over epochs.
+This yields stronger baselines and more informative advantages during training.

+Greedy decoding in each model (used for both validation and rollout baseline) All RL-capable models expose a unified forward signature: forward(instances, max_steps, temperature, greedy, config).
+When greedy=True, they pick argmax actions (deterministically) under the current masking; when greedy=False, they sample from softmax(logits/temperature) and return log-probabilities and entropies for REINFORCE.
+- Pointer+RL: src/models/pointer.py → _generate_routes(...).
+Greedy uses argmax over log_probs; masking enforces feasibility and termination.
+- GT+RL: src/models/gt.py → _generate_routes(...).
+Argmax over log_probs for greedy; returns combined log_probs and entropies.
+- DGT+RL: src/models/dgt.py → _generate_routes_dynamic(...).
+Adds dynamic state features; same greedy/sampling behavior.
+- Enhanced-DGT+RL: src/models/enhanced_dgt.py → _generate_routes_enhanced(...).
+Multi-scale attention + geometric/state features; same greedy/sampling interface.
+Enabled via run_enhanced_training.py.
+- GAT+RL: src/models/gat.py → _generate_routes_gat(...).
+Same greedy/sampling interface.

+Important distinctions and practical notes
+- GT-Greedy vs rollout baseline: GT-Greedy is a separate fixed architecture that never trains; the rollout baseline is a greedy evaluation of the current RL policy used for variance reduction and is updated as the policy improves.
+- Fixed eval set: The rollout baseline uses a fixed evaluation dataset (built with fixed seeds) so candidate vs baseline comparisons are paired and statistically meaningful.
+- Normalization: All costs used for training/validation/baselines are computed per customer (total cost divided by number of customers).
+- Termination and validity: During both training and baseline evaluation, routes are validated strictly (see src/eval/validation.py).
+Any invalid route raises immediately to preserve scientific integrity.
+- When to disable: To fall back to the mean baseline, set baseline.type: 'mean' in your config.
+This disables the greedy rollout mechanism.

+Minimal sanity check
+- Script: test_rollout_minimal.py prints baseline configuration and validates trainer integration points (import, instantiation, per-batch eval, epoch callback).

 ## 🔧 Configuration Options

 ### Command Line Arguments: